What Is A French Press?

 What Is A French Press Coffee Maker?

 French Press is a coffee brewing device made from metal or glass.
-With French Press, you press down the coffee to get a filtered brew.
+With this coffee brewer, you press down the coffee to get a filtered brew.
 This method is called manual brewing because you are using your own hands for the brewing process instead of a machine doing it for you.

 With some pouring methods . . . you have to be much more careful about how you pour water and not to do it too fast.
 With the French Press there’s no such risk.
 It’s almost infallible.

-French Press comes with the following: plunger, lid, spout, rod, handle, spiral plate, mesh filter, cross plate, frame, beaker, and base.
-Although it comes in many different sizes ranging from three to twelve cups, a standard French Press size can brew four cups, which is half a litre, which is enough to make two full mugs of coffee (2).
+French Presses come with the following: plunger, lid, spout, rod, handle, spiral plate, mesh filter, cross plate, frame, beaker, and base.
+Although French Presses come in many different sizes ranging from three to twelve cups, a standard-sized coffee press can brew four cups, which is half a liter, or 17 oz., which is enough to make two full mugs of coffee (2).

 Home Grounds has compiled a comprehensive review of the top 9 best French Press coffee makers of 2022, detailing the coffee presses for you.